m3rcer/m3rcer.github.io/_posts/coding/csharp/greyhatc/Ch5/Main.md

 ## The Main Method implements the NessusSession and NessusManager classes to run a scan and print the results.

 * We begin our automation by first disabling SSL certificate verification.
 Once we have an authenticated session and a manager, we can begin interacting with the Nessus server.

-* As we iterate over the scan policies, we check whether the name of the current scan policy equals the string basic and then  call CreateScan() and we store its response in a JObject.
-We then pull the scan ID out of the JObjectso that we can pass the scan ID to StartScan() to start the scan.
+* As we iterate over the scan policies, we check whether the name of the current scan policy equals the string basic and then  call `CreateScan()` and we store its response in a JObject.
+We then pull the scan ID out of the JObjectso that we can pass the scan ID to `StartScan()` to start the scan.
-We use GetScan() to monitor the scan by passing it the scan ID, storing the result in a JObject.
+* We use `GetScan()` to monitor the scan by passing it the scan ID, storing the result in a `JObject`.

 _Note: A null object is returned when we create the scan as discussed,  automation for scans was removed versions 7.0 prior._